Updated March 16, 2019

 Personal development writer Steven Covey was known for saying, “begin with the end in mind (i.e. focusing your mind set on what your goals are).”
 This same thought process should be used when buying shower and tub wall panels so you make a sound investment.
 Ask yourself, “how long do I plan to stay in this home?”
 How long do I need this shower surround to last?
 If you’re looking to move shortly, putting in a luxury shower wall system like a solid surface or high gloss products doesn’t make sense (unless you live in an expensive neighborhood).
 On the other hand, if you’re trying to dress the home up for sale (and you live in a middle class neighborhood) a modest acrylic wall panel system could be the best answer.

 You’ll see below a picture from our new showroom of a solid surface wall system we find a lot of people choosing who want to stay in their homes for a while.
+For an even more stylish value buy the laminated wall panels are a modular system which is cost-effective and simpler to install than the solid surface units.

 Tip #2 – Don’t assume your contractor knows what he/she is talking about with shower and tub panels